Morphological Fingerprints of Forbush Decreases and Their Relation to Geomagnetic Storm Severity: Results

 \section{Results}

-A model-selection stage was performed over a pre-defined and conceptually constrained set of graph-construction pipelines, combining (i) distance-domain transformations, (ii) standard normalization choices, and (iii) two adjacency metrics.
-Performance was assessed with a strict LOEO protocol; when needed, median imputation and standardization were fitted on the training fold only and applied to the held-out event, ensuring leakage-free evaluation.
-Selection criteria were fixed \emph{a priori} (macro-F1 for classification; $R^2$ for regression) and applied over a small, theory-motivated grid of pipeline choices.
-For conciseness, only the best-performing configuration for each task is reported here; the full sweep across all tested combinations is available in the accompanying analysis notebook (and can be provided as supplementary material).
+{The model-selection grid spans distance-domain transformations, normalization choices, and two adjacency metrics, evaluated under strict LOEO with leakage-free preprocessing.
+Selection criteria were fixed \emph{a priori} (macro-F1 for classification; $R^2$ for regression).
+Only the best-performing configuration per task is reported here; the full sweep is available in the accompanying repository.}

-Given the strong class imbalance in the weakest category, the categorical intensity analysis focuses on G3/G4/G5; an additional binary screening task ($\ge$G4 vs.\ G3) is reported as an operationally meaningful complement.